Shuttling Compiler for Trapped-Ion Quantum Computers Based on Large Language Models: Introduction

+\paragraph{Contributions.} The contributions of this paper are: \begin{itemize} \item We present an LLM-based shuttling compiler for trapped-ion quantum computers and demonstrate that it produces valid shuttling schedules on linear and branched one-dimensional trap architectures. \item Across five model variants from four open-weight LLM families (LLaMA, Qwen, DeepSeek, Gemma), we provide a systematic benchmark on this task together with a reproducible end-to-end pipeline that covers dataset construction, fine-tuning and retry-and-validation inference. \item On several configurations our LLM-based compiler matches or outperforms the state-of-the-art classical baseline of \cite{Wagner22, KreppelMWHPSB24}, reducing the shuttling operation count by up to 15\,\%. \item As first evidence of cross-topology generalization, a model trained only on linear and branched one-dimensional layouts produces a complete valid schedule on a previously unseen four-way junction layout. \end{itemize}

-The remainder of this paper is structured as follows: \autoref{sec:related} reviews prior work on qubit routing and computing shuttling operations. \autoref{sec:compiler} presents our LLM-based approach, evaluated in \autoref{sec:evaluation}.
+The remainder of this paper is structured as follows: \autoref{sec:related} reviews prior work on shuttling compilation. \autoref{sec:compiler} presents our LLM-based approach, evaluated in \autoref{sec:evaluation}.
 Finally, \autoref{sec:conclusion} summarizes our contributions and outlines future research directions.